 One of the most effective, efficient, and simplest ways to reduce carbon emissions and curb climate change is through putting a price on carbon, known as a carbon tax.
 Imposed by a government, a carbon tax is a per-ton tax on the carbon emissions produced by burning fossil fuels or other pollutants.
 By putting a direct price on greenhouse gas emissions, carbon-intensive activities and products become more expensive, and so people, businesses and governments are incentivised to lower emissions through cleaner fuels.

-Presently, the corporations who financially benefit from the burning of fossil fuels do not pay for the environmental damage they cause.
+Presently, the corporations that financially benefit from the burning of fossil fuels do not pay for the environmental damage they cause.
 Instead, the cost is put on the shoulders of future generations, particularly those in developing countries already suffering from the consequences of rising sea levels, shifting rainfall patterns and elevated temperatures.
 Imposing a carbon tax can help to correct this externality by raising the price of energy consumption to reflect its social cost.

 As one of the first countries in the world to impose a carbon tax, Sweden is a leader in the carbon taxation sphere.
 In 1991 the country introduced a carbon tax on transport fuels at $26 per ton of CO2, steadily increasing to today’s rate of $126 – the highest in the world.
 It currently covers approximately 40% of Sweden’s greenhouse gases emitted due to the numerous exemptions for the industrial sector, as well as the mining, agricultural and forestry sectors.
 The result?
 The carbon tax has been credited with being an environmental and economic success.
 Since the tax was introduced, CO2 emissions from transport declined almost 11% in an average year, with 6% being from the carbon tax alone.
 Similarly, in the electricity, gas and heat sector, greenhouse gas emissions were 31% lower in the first quarter of 2020, compared with the same period in 2019; this can be attributed to the substitution of fossil fuels for biofuels.
 Overall, the Swedish carbon tax shows that it is possible to reduce emissions while maintaining economic growth; between 1990 and 2017, GDP increased by 78%, while domestic greenhouse gas emissions decreased by 26%.